expressjs/cookie-session/README.md

 examining the cookie's value.
 Secret data should not be set in `req.session` without encrypting it, or use a server-side session instead.

+**NOTE** This module does not prevent session replay, as the expiration set is that of the cookie only; if that is a concern of your application, you can store an expiration date in `req.session` object and validate it on the sever, and implement any other logic to extend the session as your application needs.

 ## Install

 This is a [Node.js](https://nodejs.org/en/) module available through the